Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 ENERGY IN THE UNIVERSE:

-From an energy persective the universe can be viewed as an assembly of electrons, anti-electrons (pions), protons, anti-protons, neutrinos and photons.
+From an energy persective the universe can be viewed as an assembly of electrons, anti-electrons (positrons), protons, anti-protons, neutrinos and photons.
 The energy contribution of neutrinos as compared to charged particles is thought to be relatively small.

-The total energy of an isolated particle can be thought of as consisting of core energy plus field energy plus kinetic energy.
+The total energy of an isolated particle can be thought of as consisting of core energy plus extended field energy plus kinetic energy.

 ENERGY THAT CAN DO WORK IN THE SOLAR SYSTEM: